john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 ## Data Frames and Data Sets

-Dataframes are the multi-dimensional version of the pandas series.
-However, a dataframe can be one-dimension (one row, one column, or both) so long as the data is imported as a dataframe.
+DataFrames are like Series, but they can be multi-dimensional version of the pandas Series.
+Let's convert a Series into a DataFrame and look at the difference:

 **Data imported as a series**

-    In [4]: l = ['A','B','C']
+    In [4]: one = ['A','B','C']

-    In [5]: pd.Series(l)
+    In [5]: pd.Series(one)
     Out[5]:
     0    A
     1    B